kadena-community/kadena.js/packages/apps/docs/src/docs/reference/reference.md

 For information about the design of the Pact programming language, see the [Pact white paper](/kadena) or the [Pact home page](https://www.kadena.io/pact).

-## Frontend interface: Kadena client
+## Frontend libraries: Kadena client

 The Kadena client is a collection`of libraries, functions, and utilities written in TypeScript to provide a familiar application programming interface (API) for interacting with smart contracts and the Kadena network.